 Have you ever stopped to notice how bland the Command Prompt window looks?
 Even after all this time, it’s still white text on a black background.
 It’s like a throwback to the early days of computing.

 Let’s be honest, the app’s design isn’t exactly modern either—but we can’t do anything about that.
-We can, however, change the default colors of the Command Prompt app and jazz up the color scheme.
+We can, however, change the default colors of the Command Prompt app and jazz up the color scheme we see when banging out commands.
 Let’s take a closer look.

 How to Change the Color of Command Prompt